Vyral/jeff-riber/_posts/2019-05-31-how-the-1031-exchange-helps-you-save-money-on-taxes.md

 If you’re a real estate investor, a 1031 exchange is a great way to avoid paying capital gains taxes while you build wealth over time.
 How does it work, though?&nbsp;

-For your convenience, I’ve laid out a scenario complete with timestamps from the video above to answer this question:&nbsp;
+I've laid out a scenario explaining how 1031 exchanges work in today's video.
+Check out the timestamps below to browse various sections of this message at your leisure.

 **1\.
 Your example scenario:**